2019: Chicago welcomes Janet Harper as its new Campus Librarian

 2012-2013 “Community Mini conferences on Disaster/Emergency Preparedness Health Information”.
 National Network of Libraries of Medicine.
 PSRML, NNLM #5415-P-QA 005 # Award amount $11,086.

-2011-2012 “Ongoing Technology Upgrade of the Library at Pacific College of Oriental Medicine –New York.” funded by the National Library of Medicine, National Institutes of Health, Department of Health and Human Services under Contract No. HHSN-276-2011-00003-C with the University of Pittsburgh”.Award amount $7,437.
+2011-2012 “Ongoing Technology Upgrade of the Library at Pacific College of Health and Science –New York.” funded by the National Library of Medicine, National Institutes of Health, Department of Health and Human Services under Contract No. HHSN-276-2011-00003-C with the University of Pittsburgh”.Award amount $7,437.

 2009-2011 “Reaching Out with Networks and Conferences :HIV/AIDS Education and Information Awareness.”
 San Diego.
 An AIDS Information Community Outreach Program.